-Deputies searching for car involved in roadway shooting
+Three arrested after Shelby County roadway shooting

-SHELBY COUNTY, Tenn. — Deputies are searching for a vehicle after people in two cars exchanged gunfire in Shelby County and caused an accident while trying to escape from deputies Monday afternoon in southeast Memphis.
+SHELBY COUNTY, Tenn. — Three individuals have been arrested after people in two cars exchanged gunfire in Shelby County and caused an accident while trying to escape from deputies Monday afternoon in southeast Memphis.

+Joshua Hughlett, Byron Walker and Jaylon Rhodes were all charged with numerous felonies, the Shelby County Sheriff's Office said.

-Shelby County Sheriff Captain Anthony Buckner said two cars were exchanging gunfire in southeast Shelby County near Shelby Drive and Bethay.
+Shelby County Sheriff Captain Anthony Buckner told WREG on Monday that the two cars were exchanging gunfire in southeast Shelby County near Shelby Drive and Bethay.
 Deputies tried to stop one vehicle, a black Dodge Charger, and it led them on a chase.

 "These individuals obviously, they could have shot each other," Buckner said.
 "That could have hit a neighbor or an innocent person or they could have shot our deputy."